 Some advisors may spend a significant amount of time pretending to do ACW tasks, such as note taking and updating the CRM, in order to delay the next call they receive.

 While trace reports will tell you how long advisors are spending on ACW, do not pick up on one or two examples of prolonged wrap times – as these contacts may have been special cases – but look for averages, to see the bigger picture.

-If this is frequently happening in your contact centre, it is likely due to a culture issue or advisors feel “burnt out”.
+If this is happening frequently in your contact centre, it is likely due to a culture issue or advisors feel “burnt out”.

-To test if it was the latter, check your occupancy rates and ensure that they do not go above 85%.
+To test if it is the latter, check your occupancy rates and ensure that they do not go above 85%.
 If occupancy rates are higher than this figure, advisors are being overworked, which will likely lead to high rates of absenteeism and attrition.

-Implement a ACW Timer
+Implement an ACW Timer